A Charlie Brown Christmas

 Parents Need to Know

 Parents need to know that this heartwarming classic focuses on the religious aspect of Christmas.
 At the story's climax, Linus quotes one of the nativity stories from the New Testament and the Peanuts characters join in singing religious carols.
+Several uses of the words "stupid" and "blockhead," primarily by Lucy.

 What's the story?